2025: Kennedy Space Center & Cape Canaveral Launch Schedule

 The SpaceX Falcon 9 rocket will launch a Crew Dragon spacecraft on an up to five-day flight.

-The mission goals include an attempt to reach the highest Earth orbit ever achieved by a manned spacecraft, the first commercial space walk, testing the Starlink laser-based communications, various human health experiments like space sickness and radiation and demonstrating new innovative technologies.
+The mission goals include attempting to reach the highest Earth orbit achieved by a crewed spacecraft, conducting the first commercial space walk, testing the Starlink laser-based communications, conducting various human health experiments, such as space sickness and radiation, and demonstrating new innovative technologies.

-The current Earth orbit record is Gemini 11 which in 1966 reached an altitude of 853 miles.
+The current Earth orbit record is Gemini 11, which reached an altitude of 853 miles in 1966.
 For comparison, the International Space Station orbits at around 250 miles.

 The crew consists of: